Our Homestead Story

 Wattlesford: The Chicken Village

-Wattlesford is what the chicken setup has turned into over time – multiple coops spread across the property, each with its own small flock.
+Wattlesford is what this place turned into without anyone really deciding it should.
+It’s a collection of coops spread across one end of the property, each with its own flock.

-The birds spend their days scratching for bugs, pecking at greens, and soaking up the sunshine, rewarding us with the healthiest eggs possible.
+The birds spend their days scratching for bugs, pecking at greens, and soaking up the sunshine, rewarding us with beautiful eggs.

-Our little chicken village is made up of eleven coops that are filled with five roosters, a mated pair of geese, and more hens than than I’ll publicly admit to!
+Our little chicken village is made up of eleven coops that are (currently) filled with five roosters, twenty-nine hens, and a mated pair of geese.